Cash grants in aid for U.S. airlines back on stimulus table -sources

 "Your voice matters - whether you work on the ramp, greet customers in the lobby, take calls in our contact centers, prepare food for passengers, service our planes or fly on our aircraft - and our representatives in government need to understand what's at stake if they do not act," the memo said.

-Airlines including United have also said they are encouraging employees to apply for voluntary unpaid leaves of absence to help the company reduce costs.
+Airlines including United have also said they are encouraging employees to apply for voluntary unpaid leaves of absence among other measures aimed atsaving costs. [nL1N2BA2X4]

+Globally the number of scheduled flights last week was down more than 12% from a year ago, flight data provider OAG said, and many airlines have announced further cuts to come as demand continues to drop.

+Southwest Airlines LUV.N became the latest U.S. airline to slash its capacity by about 25% on Sunday, bringing forward and increasing cancellations that were initially due to run between April 14 and June 5.
+The cancellations include the suspension of all international flying until May 4, it said.

 ((tracy.rucinski@thomsonreuters.com; 1-312-408-8575; Reuters Messaging: tracy.rucinski.thomsonreuters.com@reuters.net))